 The thematic areas of GIZ in India are:

 Sustainable Urban and Industrial Development

 Sustainable Economic Development

-The Federal Ministry for Economic Cooperation and Development (BMZ), the Federal Ministry of the Environment, Nature Conservation and Nuclear Safety (BMU) as well as the Federal Ministry for Economic Affairs and Energy (BMWi) are the main commissioning parties of GIZ in India.
+The Federal Ministry for Economic Cooperation and Development (BMZ), the Federal Ministry of the Environment, Nature Conservation, Nuclear Safety and Consumer Protection (BMUV) as well as the Federal Ministry for Economic Affairs and Energy (BMWi) are the main commissioning parties of GIZ in India.
 Other clients include Indian public sector clients, the European Union and foundations.

 The Government of India has launched numerous important initiatives to address the country’s economic, environmental and social challenges, and GIZ is contributing to some of the most significant ones.
 For example, it supports key initiatives such as Smart Cities, Clean India and Skill India.
 GIZ, in close cooperation with Indian partners, devises tailor-made, jointly-developed solutions to meet local needs and achieve sustainable and inclusive development.

 For more information on GIZ, please visit www.giz.de